 The Spark Behind the Sparkle 💎 Crystal Electricity

+Pyroelectricity Crystals are unique among other crystals because of their symmetry.
 When you heat the opposing faces of tourmaline or quartz, they develop electric charges.
 Accordingly, the term pyro-electricity applies to this technique.
-Interestingly, to determine the temperature change when electrical charges separate in crystalline material, scientists use a pyroelectric thermometer to measure the voltage.
+Interestingly, to determine the temperature change when electrical charges separate in crystalline material, scientists use a pyroelectric thermometer to measure the crystal electricity.

-Interestingly, the piezoelectric effect derives from the Greek word, piezo which means “to press.”
-It happens when the quartz crystal is put under pressure which temporarily deforms the lattice structure, thus moving the positive ions on one side and negative ones to the other.
+Interestingly, the piezoelectric effect derives from the Greek word, piezo.
+The word piezo means “to press.”
+The “pressing” happens when the quartz crystal is put under pressure which temporarily deforms the lattice structure.
+As a result, the positive ions move to one side and negative ions move to the other.
 Doing so creates a strong and different opposite charge.

 How to Demonstrate Piezoelectricity 💎 Take two quartz crystals (right) with no termination and at least one flat, unpolished, side.
 Two nuggets of rose quartz are ideal.
 In a dark room, rub or bang the two flat sides of the crystals together.
 Friction causes the quartz to light up.
 Do not attempt this with prized crystals or those with flaws.The Book of Crystal Healing by Liz Simpson

 The piezoelectric property of quartz is very beneficial for industries.
 However, pure quartz in its natural form is rare.
 That’s why to generate the piezoelectric effect and to leverage its benefits, laboratories produce such crystals artificially.
-Piezoelectricity is a valuable property and since its discovery, it’s in use in many different beneficial ways.
+Piezoelectricity is a valuable property and since its discovery, this form of crystal electricity has been in use in many beneficial ways.

 Earlier, when scientists discussed crystals, their discussions focused on the crystal structure and its properties.
 But not anymore!
 With advancements in technology, these properties change by working and tweaking the lattice structure of crystals.
 In addition, the technology behind this is ‘nanotechnology’ and this is slowly becoming the most widespread technology in use.